cginternals/cppfs/README.md

 ### Accessing the file system

+The main class for accessing file and directories in cppfs is *FileHandle*.
+It can be used to get information about file system objects, to manipulate them (e.g., copy, rename, or delete), as well as to read and write files.

-To open files, the global function *fs::open* can be used.
+To obtain a file handle, the global function *fs::open* can be used.
 The type of file system that is accessed will be determined automatically by the given path or URL.
 File systems will be closed automatically when they no longer have any open file handles.